kamalarieff/portfolio-eleventy/src/posts/typing-steno-on-moonlander.md

 # Verdict

 Meh.
-I feel like typing in steno is much more useful in a courtroom or live captioning setting where you don't have to compose sentences.
-In a workplace setting, I think it could work when typing meeting notes where you want to quickly jot down points.
+I feel like writing in steno is much more useful in a courtroom or live captioning setting where you don't have to compose sentences.
+In a workplace setting, I think it could work when writing meeting notes where you want to quickly jot down points.
 But writing documentation?
 Not so much.

-One clear benefit is that I can type much longer in steno compared to the standard way of typing because you press less and you move your fingers less.
+One clear benefit is that I can write much longer in steno compared to the standard way of typing because you press less and you move your fingers less.
 There's less strain on my hands.

-As you only type full words in steno, you get a different type of typo.
+As you only write full words in steno, you get a different type of typo.
 Spelling gets better but sometimes you'd have wrong words entirely.

 # Future